-Visitors can click on the About page featuring more information about the filmmaker, his origins and press clippings covering the review of his creative output.
+Visitors can click on the About page featuring more information about the filmmaker, his origins, and press clippings covering the review of his creative output.

-Also on the website’s homepage, in dark grey with subtle micro animations in the background, are three choices: Film, Reel and Photo, each opening a page with corresponding works.
+Also on the website’s homepage, in dark grey with subtle micro animations in the background, are three choices: Film, Reel, and Photo, each opening a page with corresponding works.
 Hovering over either of these three circles forms a tree trunk rings on them - the ones you’d find on a stump or a log of a cut-down tree.

 The Film showcase page opens up a categorized gallery of Rouhanian's video works.
-Clicking on "Reel" plays a Vimeo collage of his entire works while the Photo page offers a glimpse into his diverse photography portfolio.
+Clicking on "Reel" plays a Vimeo collage of his entire work while the Photo page offers a glimpse into his diverse photography portfolio.

 Movie Music Quiz is, as the name unmistakably suggests, a movie music quiz website made by a creative developer Sun Limet.

 This highly entertaining website – a perfect staple for in-house winter evenings with friends – starts out by offering a dozen of themes and categories.
 Hovering over each one triggers a different website background with an interesting liquid effect.

 Clicking on one category opens a pop-up window asking the visitor to choose between several different input methods: multichoice, speech mode/microphone, and typing.